Skip to main content

 2. Scroll down in the menu on the left, and select Security.

-3. Select on the left side Conditional Access.
+3. On the left, select Conditional Access.

 4. Select Policies.